EthanDenny/resume/index.md

 ### Eastern Edge Robotics (Jan 2023 - Present)

 - One of the newest members of the Software team for Eastern Edge Robotics
-- Helping to build an underwater ROV for the 2023 MATE International ROV competition
+- Helping to build an underwater ROV for the 2023 MATE ROV World Championship

 ### Code Ninjas (Jul 2022 - Aug 2022)